 Beyond providing two quarter's and three fiscal year's worth of consensus estimate data, Stock Investor also allows you to follow the trend in the consensus estimate for each of these periods.

-Looking at the trend in the consensus earnings estimate for Johnson & Johnson's current fiscal quarter, we see that the estimate was $1.232 per share three months ago.
-The consensus estimate has been in decline since, from the estimate of $1.228 one month ago to the current consensus estimate of $1.218.
+Looking at the trend in the consensus earnings estimate for Johnson & Johnson's current fiscal quarter, we see that the estimate was $1.391 per share three months ago.
+The consensus estimate has been in decline since, from the estimate of $1.388 one month ago and currently.

 If you see that the trend in consensus estimates is changing over time--either increasing or declining--it more than likely means that analysts are revising their estimates to reflect changes in expectations of future performance.
 Revisions are often precursors to earnings surprises, and a flurry of revisions near the reporting period may indicate that analysts have missed the mark and are scrambling to correct their estimates.
 It is also common to see earnings revisions when companies provide or update quarterly guidance.